Britain's May bows to Brexit pressure in parliament

 “I’m sure Theresa May does not want to split the Conservative Party and therefore she will find that the inevitable consequence of the parliamentary arithmetic is that she will need to change it (the Brexit policy) to keep the party united,” Rees-Mogg said.

-Reporting by William James, additional reporting by Michael Holden and Elizabeth Piper; Editing by David Stamp and Gareth Jones
+Additional reporting by Andrew MacAskill and Michael Holden; Editing by David Stamp and Gareth Jones